BusbyLab/git-gh-demo/README.md

 Kyle A. Gervers
 2023-04-11

-> The content and organization of this demonstration is heavily inspired
+> The content and organization of this demonstration are heavily inspired
 > by
 > [walkthroughs](https://riffomonas.org/reproducible_research/version_control/#1)
 > designed by [Pat Schloss](https://www.schlosslab.org/).
 Please explore